• Skip to primary navigation

 Although you can use 3 different audio cables for Chromecast Audio, you cannot use them simultaneously because there is only one port.

-Even if you use audio jack splitter, the audio output format is determined by the audio cable inserted into the output port.
+Even if you use an audio jack splitter, the audio output format is determined by the audio cable inserted into the output port.

 The 3 types of compatible audio cables for Chromecast Audio are designed for different usages.
 You need to match it with your speaker or AV receiver.